informalsystems/quint/doc/adr005-type-system.md

    a good fit at first, but constraint solving for this system showed to be surprisingly complex, requiring several implementation components.
-The proposed solving algorithm was shown by the authors to be the most efficient possible, but efficiency is not a priority for TNT's type checker, since feasible specs (that can be checked in reasonable time) should be smaller than a size where type checking time can be an issue.
+The proposed solving algorithm was shown by the authors to be the most efficient possible, but efficiency is not a priority for Quint's type checker, since feasible specs (that can be checked in reasonable time) should be smaller than a size where type checking time can be an issue.

-Considering the cons of these approaches regarding unnecessary complexity and the small scope of TNT's needs, the decision was to design our own type system based on Apalache's and the literature algorithms.
+Considering the cons of these approaches regarding unnecessary complexity and the small scope of Quint's needs, the decision was to design our own type system based on Apalache's and the literature algorithms.
 The drawback of this approach is that we don't get any proven properties that a state-of-the-art system would provide.